Our FAQs are designed to clear up confusion, and help dispel the myths around adoption…

 I have health problems – will this affect my ability to adopt?

-It depends.
-Our prime concern is that you have the necessary health and energy to meet the child's needs through to adulthood.
+This may depend on your individual circumstances as you will need to have the necessary health and energy to meet the child's needs through to adulthood.
 Because of this, all prospective adopters and foster carers are required by statutory regulations to have a full medical examination.
-This would be carried out by your GP and reviewed by the adoption agency’s medical adviser, who will give an opinion on whether you are suitable to adopt.
-We are interested in any history of mental or emotional difficulties as well as in physical health, as all aspects of your health may impact on your ability to care for a child.
-Being an adoptive parent can be stressful as well as rewarding and we will explore during the assessment phase how you manage, or have managed, any health condition and how it could affect your ability to look after a child.
+This will be carried out by your GP and reviewed by the adoption agency’s medical adviser, who will give an opinion on whether you are suitable to adopt, from a medical perspective.
+We need to be made aware of any history of mental or emotional difficulties as well as you physical health, as all aspects of your health may impact on your ability to care for a child.
+Being an adoptive parent can be stressful as well as rewarding and we will explore during the process how you manage, or have managed, any health condition and how it could affect your ability to look after a child.

 Can I adopt if I have a disability?